Ease of Use

 Like Robinhood, Charles Schwab also provides commission-free trading.
-However, Charles Schwab recently acquired TD Ameritrade and has over $6 trillion in managed assets.
-As with other brokerages, Charles Schwab did not freeze or halt their account holders from trading during the Gamestop run like Robinhood did.
-Schwab does allow mutual fund trades but does not support crypto, although it appears they are looking into adding it to their platform.
+However, Charles Schwab recently acquired TD Ameritrade and has over $7.5 trillion in managed assets.
+Schwab does allow mutual fund trades but does not support crypto spot trades, although it appears the brokerage is looking into adding it to its platform.

 Robinhood’s rates are more favorable.
-Schwab’s margin interest rates are as high as 8.325% compared to Robinhood’s 2.5%.
-Cash in a Schwab holding account currently only earns 0.01% compared to Robinhood’s 0.30%.
+Schwab’s effective margin interest rates are as high as 9.075% compared to Robinhood’s 3.5%.

 Who Should Use Robinhood?
 And Who Shouldn’t?

 Robinhood is a good start for newbies interested in seeing how trading stocks or the hot crypto market works.
-You can start with as little as you like and one free share for signing up.
-Robinhood’s cash account isn’t a bad deal.
-Earning 0.30% APY is better than many banks offer right now and it comes with a debit card for purchases and free ATM withdrawals.
+You can start with as little as you like and get one free share for signing up.

-However, you may decide over time that you need better research and charting tools, Or decide to open an investment account for retirement.
-You may need to look elsewhere unless Robinhood adds more functionality, which is entirely possible.
+However, you may decide over time that you need better research and charting tools, or that you want to have your portfolio managed for you.
+You’ll have to look elsewhere unless Robinhood adds more functionality and expands its products, which is entirely possible.

 - Does Robinhood allow crypto trading?